heesungkim010/Crypto-Exchange-Simulator-BE/README.md

   I can get the price information from the external exchanges by 2 methods.
 One is HTTP and the other is Web Socket.
 As the price information needs a real-time communication, I used Web Socket to get the price information.

   Once I get the real-time price and the open orders of users, matching engine can decide whether the orders would be filled or not.
 I used a hash table shown as below(key-price, value-a list of orders at the price).
-Once the price reaches at a certain value, the matching engine can fill the orders in the lists
+Once the price reaches at a certain value, the matching engine can fill the orders in the lists.

 ![image](https://user-images.githubusercontent.com/63962555/156721278-33ecb70c-6d4c-48b6-a9ab-fadd4bcb409e.png)